Hampshire Hikes & Historical Sites

 Chunks of ice are continually falling from the 60-metre-high glacier wall into the lake below with a large rumble.
 The drive is about one and a half hours with photo stops, followed by a one-hour boat trip along the southeast face of the glacier.
 The coach will then take the group to the upper parking area near the glacier lookout.
 There is a network of 3 km boardwalks including a descent close to the face, where we have free time.

-The Torres Base Walk This is one of the finest and most recognisable walks of the trip and although strenuous, it is well worth the effort.
+Trekking to the Towers.
+This is one of the finest and most recognisable walks of the trip and although strenuous, it is well worth the effort.
 This is your opportunity to see the three towers of the Torres del Paine and the Glacial Lake at close quarters.
 There are some short sections with exposed scree slopes with steep drops to the river below.

 French Valley.
 This provides a superb walk right in the heart of the mountains.
 It is a long day involving a return trip on a catamaran.
 Great views of the Cuernos del Paine, the Frances glacier and over the lakes to the south of the massif.